 Winner: Club Carlson

 Club Carlson automatically offers all members an industry leading 20 points per dollar for their stays.
 Even better, they give a bonus for booking online and for elite status.
 And, they frequently run promotions offering even more points per dollar.
 Club Carlson is not very competitive with regards to points needed for free nights (9,000 to 70,000), but their extremely generous point-earning policies more than make up for that.
-And, if you have the Club Carlson credit card, your points can be worth up to twice as much towards free nights (more on that in the “Best hotel branded credit card” section”)

 On the other hand: Club Carlson hotels are hard to find or nonexistent in some parts of the world; and they have very few aspirational properties.